 Where one professional leaves a confusing web of scattered information, an entire team leaves a mini galaxy of the stuff.
 Apps like Aloe help teams store and link relevant information for quick and effortless future recall.
 It converts handwritten notes to text, and can even call you to take notes via diction.
 All information is stored and connected in a context-rich web of contacts, events and projects, allowing teams to streamline meetings, set reminders and manage different deadlines.
 If you take a lot of meetings on the phone, consider using Tetra – its AI creates notes while you speak, so you can just focus on the call.

 If you find yourself drowning in serial meetings, consider trying a meeting AI assistant like x.ai.
 It automates meeting scheduling and the related back-and-forth, so you don’t have to.
-Apps like Zoom.AI also attempt to cut out unproductive pre-meeting preparation by pulling together relevant information from documents, digital files and CRM systems for your review – you never have to waste time rooting around for a specific file again!
+Apps like Zoom.AI also attempt to cut out unproductive pre-meeting preparation by scheduling your meetings with an AI assistant and pulling together relevant information from documents, digital files and CRM systems for your review – you never have to waste time rooting around for a specific file again!
 For the meeting content itself, try using an app like Otter to create a digital record of what you discuss.
 Its speech recognition is clever enough to differentiate between all the different speakers in a conversation.